 I got pretty darn happy at this point.
 I never can explain why I get so joyful at seeing gorgeous flowers in the wilderness.

 Nearing the end of my self-allotted time, I moved just a bit farther to find myself on a bridge in the middle of a swamp.
 With the cloud darkened sky, no sounds at all, the water level so high the spaces between the boards of the bridge filled with water, and a tree and shrub broken view, the whole situation was one of wonder.
-But what capped the whole thing off was the not so distant call of a Pie-billed Grebe (Podilymbus podiceps).
-The spooky and low mating call set me a flutter.
-It’s a call that I had always listened to on recordings but incomparably to hearing it in real life; truly unbeatable.

 While I was forced to cut today’s trip short due to class crunches, it was still an amazing day.
 Like last time, it doesn’t seem that I actually did much especially in the way of distance traveled but that’s meaningless in the face of all the beautiful things I observed even if it was just the awesome interaction of light within the woods and clouds or the plethora and small creeks.
 Besides making me feel sky high for the rest of the day, I’m also now pumped for the weeks ahead as I saw more in the way of the impending flower and bird explosion than already present birds or blooming flowers.